If edible flowers sounds weird to you, you’re not alone. Most of us don’t grow up eating flowers… or do we?

 Did you eat that parsley garnish the last time it was served when you dined out?
-Gardeners know to eat that garnish for it’s potent vitamin C as well as to freshen the breath after a meal.
-Otherwise, it’s like throwing away vitamins, and we just wouldn’t do that.
-But what about those edible flowers?
-It’s likely that you can eat them too… and probably should!
+Gardeners and culinary fans know to eat parsley rather than toss it for it’s potent vitamin C as well as to freshen the breath after a meal.

 Flowers not only contribute a unique array colors and textures, but also add interesting flavors to any dish.
 You’d probably be surprised at how many edible flowers are already in your garden.